Travel Blog Articles

 Purpose:

 • RIB: RIBs are often favored for their agility, speed, and stability.
-They are commonly used for activities like coastal exploration, diving trips, rescue operations, and as tenders for larger vessels.
+They are commonly used for coastal exploration, island hopping near Athens, diving trips, and private excursions.

 • Motorboat: Motorboats are more versatile in terms of their uses.
-They can be used for leisurely cruising, fishing trips, watersports (such as wakeboarding or waterskiing), island hopping, or simply enjoying a day out on the water.
+They can be used for leisurely cruising, fishing trips, watersports, or private day trips.
+For ideas on where to go, you can also read about top boat trip destinations around Athens.

 Skipper Charter:

-• RIB Charter with Skipper: When you charter a RIB with a skipper, you're typically hiring both the boat and a professional skipper who will navigate and operate the vessel for you.
-This option is popular for those who want to relax and enjoy the experience without worrying about driving the boat themselves.
+• RIB Charter with Skipper: When you charter a RIB in Athens with a skipper, you are hiring both the boat and a professional who handles navigation and safety.
+This allows you to relax and focus on the experience.

 Size and Capacity: